Dim0000n/Text-to-Image-CCVAE/README.md

-# Text-to-Image-CNN-CVAE
+# Text-to-Image-CCVAE
 Training NN-models to transit text to handwriten characters via EMNIST dataset

-In this work, I glad to introduce convolutional conditional variational autoencoder for you.
+In this work, I glad to introduce convolutional conditional variational autoencoder (CCVAE) for you.
 It can transit text to image with handwriten characters.
 Models were training on EMNIST dataset (link: https://www.nist.gov/itl/products-and-services/emnist-dataset).

 The Jupiter Page has 9 section: